HOUSE MANUAL (Everything you need to know, plus..)

 The little Hornby phone book (esp. page 2) is very useful.

-Our number in Vancouver is (604) 879-4466.
-But you shouldn't need to call.
+My number in Vancouver is (604) 879-4466.
+Or text me at (604) 537-6930.
+But you shouldn’t need it.